ironcev/stack-trace-art/README.md

 #stackTraceangelo

-StackTraceangelo is a [Stack Trace Art](http://www.thehumbleprogrammer.com/stack-trace-art) editor.
+*StackTraceangelo* is a [Stack Trace Art](http://www.thehumbleprogrammer.com/stack-trace-art) editor.

-##What can I do with it?
+##Communicate Yourself
-You can use it to express and communicate yourself to other programmers by drawing a piece of art on an exception stack trace.
+*StackTraceangelo* will help you to express and communicate yourself to other programmers in a very unique way - by drawing a piece of art on exception stack trace.

-For example, you can:
+Just by using [the library of already created art](/Source/StackTraceangelo.Art) you can easily:

 * tell to your colleagues to [be careful the cat](http://www.youtube.com/watch?v=tPAJomPCdZs)